psi-4ward/psitransfer/README.md

 `common.js` and respectively `upload.js`, `download.js` as well as `<div id="upload">`, `<div id="download">`
 Please keep a footnote like *Powered by PsiTransfer* :)

+You can create style-override.css into public/assets  and override all styles.ccs options

+you can add a personal logo, creating an id as:

+mylogo {
+  background: url("mylogo.ext");
+}

+default height and width is 75px

+you can set your personal dimension defining them as:

+#mylogo {
+  background: url("mylogo.ext");
+  width: 75px;
+  height: 75px;
+}

+NOTE: put you mylogo.ext into public/assets

 ### Debug

 Psitransfer uses [debug](https://github.com/visionmedia/debug):